-- □ Full-time employees have a workweek consisting of forty (40) hours within the seven-day period described above.
-This shall be the standard for all employees with the exception of those employed in public safety positions. - □ Schedules which recognize the around-the-clock coverage (24 hours, 7 days per work week) for Public Safety positions are handled as a separate matter.
+- Full-time employees have a workweek consisting of forty (40) hours within the seven-day period described above or 80 hours within a 14-day period as described above.
+This shall be the standard for all employees with the exception of those employed in public safety positions. - ☐ Shift assignments and work periods for public safety positions shall be established by the Police Chief.
+Meal periods will be considered as time worked if officers are available for assignments and calls during meal periods. - Part-time employment schedules vary and are established by department heads and supervisors.

+Schedules which recognize the around-the-clock coverage (24 hours, 7 days per work week) for Public Safety positions are handled as a separate matter.

-Shift assignments and work periods shall be established by the Police Chief for the Police Department.
-Meal periods will be considered as time worked only if officers are available for assignments during meal periods.
+Shift assignments and work periods shall be established by the Police Chief for the Police Department Meal periods will be considered as time worked only if officers are available for assignments during meal-periods.